 An example might be researching how to make a cake from scratch -- the cake may have come out terribly, but the research, effort, and technique deserve a better grade than the taste!
 Perhaps the planning that went into the project, or the effort that went into it, or the effect it had on others are the real lessons, and not the final product.
 In all cases, however, the parents are in charge.
 If they need help, we can provide that, too.
 NARHS has published another book, High School Resource Advisor.
 It details practical ways to grade work, from science labs to essays.

 Whenever the required 17-1/2 credits are completed, and all the paperwork is in order, the student may graduate.
-But remember, 17-1/2 credits is the MINIMUM number of credits required -- you may add as many as you like.
-(One NARS student graduated with 49 credits!)
+But remember, 17-1/2 credits is the MINIMUM number of credits required.
+Your advisor will help you deterime what is best for your educational goals.

 NARHS recommends that students begin their high school studies around the age of 14.
 However, students under the age of 14 can earn high school credit in the core curriculum: language arts, history, math or science.
-No self-designed course studies can earn high school credit below the age of 14 unless the student has already completed 3 credits in the core subjects.
+No self-designed course studies can earn high school credit below the age of 14.

 We also have had students in their 60s -- they never finished their high school program, and now they want to earn their diploma.
 We have had students who left school just 5 years ago, and now they realize how valuable that diploma would be.
 They are back, and they are getting their diploma now.
 So, there is NO age limit.